harness/delegate-dockerfile/README.md

 ```
 ### Important notes
 1. Please DO NOT copy your certificates into the folder at `/opt/harness-delegate/ca-bundle`.
 This is a reserved folder used for installing additional certificates a delegate starts.
-2. Set user to root before running the load_certificates.sh script.
-Then set it back to normal user after.
+2. Set the user to root before running the `load_certificates.sh` script.
+Then the user back to normal access after you run the script.